neo4j/neo4j-go-driver/MIGRATIONGUIDE.md

 which isn't allowed and doesn't work unless all records are buffered internally and that could cause unintential buffering of very large results.

+NO LONGER ALLOWED TO USE RESULTS OUTSIDE OF TX BOUNDARY!!!!